Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: VLSF Codes With Optimal Decoding Times

 In general, an integer program is NP-complete.
 For the specific integer program \eqref{eq: integer-valued program}, additional challenge is caused by the fact that there is no closed-form expression for $\Prob[\iota(X^{n_k}; Y^{n_k}) < \gamma]$ and $n_1,n_2,\dots,n_m$ are required to be monotonically increasing integers.

-While a complete solution to the integer program remains open, we establish the following results.
-For a fixed $\gamma$, define the objective function as
+While a complete solution to the integer program \eqref{eq: integer-valued program} remains open, we establish the following results.